Aap kaise ho vs. Aap kaise hai

 Aap kaise ho? vs. Aap kaise hai?
 I’m India and I’m just glad you’re even learning Hindi!
 Go you!

 Because “aap kaise hai?” is the formal, respectful form.
 I teach Hindi to children.
 Therefore, if they’re speaking Hindi, it’s most likely with someone older than them.
-So it’s better to be safe, using the respectful form.
+So it’s better to be safe by using the respectful form.

-The other reason I do this is because not only do I teach children…but desi kids growing up outside India — in the US, Canada, Australia, New Zealand.
-And let me tell you, the “hai”, “ho” and “hoo” in Hindi gets confusing!
-So, I only teach the informal forms using “ho” to my older and/or advanced students.
+The other reason I do this is because not only do I teach children…but I teach kids who are growing up outside of India – desi kids born/raised in other countries.
+And let me tell you, the “hai”, “ho” and “hoo’s” get confusing!
+So, I only teach the informal “ho” to my eldest/most advanced students.

 Formal vs. Informal = Foreign Concept

-This whole concept of formal vs. informal, aka the respectful form is foreign to desi kids growing up in the US, Canada, Australia, New Zealand etc.
+This whole concept of formal vs. informal (aap vs. tum), aka the respectful form is also foreign to desi kids growing up outside of India because it’s not a feature found in English.
+There’s only one “you” in English.

 Did you know that technically using the words “aap” and “ho” together in one sentence is like saying the Lakers and the Clippers are the same?
 It’s wrong.